Little Traverse Choral Society

 Chris started working for Gaylord Community Schools in 2008 as the Vocal Music Instructor at the middle school and high school.
 Before coming to Gaylord, Chris taught choir at Central High School in Pageland, South Carolina.
 In the spring of 2015, Chris became the principal of Gaylord High School.
 Chris holds a Bachelor’s degree in Music Education from Albion College and a Master’s degree in Choral Conducting from Central Michigan University.
 Chris attended Roscommon schools from kindergarten through twelfth grade, and is happy to continue to work and live in Northern Michigan.

-When not at school, Chris enjoys spending time with his wife Aleece, and their daughter Cecilia.
+When not at school, Chris enjoys spending time with his wife Aleece and their two children.
 Though no longer teaching choir, Chris remains active in choral music.
 He is a member of the Michigan Educator's Male Ensemble, a small men's chorus that performs around the state.
 Chris was appointed as the music director for the Little Traverse Choral Society in Petoskey, Michigan in November of 2016.

 Performances & Collaborations